AaltoSciComp/isolate-namespace/README.md

 - `NI_BASEDIR=`.
 The temporary directory used to assemble our isolated environment..
 Defaults to `mktemp -d isolate.XXXXXXXX`, which is an `isolate.* directory in the system-default tmpdir.
+If you specify this yourself, you are responsible for cleaning it up yourself.

 Use with Jupyter kernels